How Access to Sustainable Energy Is Transforming Pakistan

 Hydropower and transmission work for GoP

-The team harnessed hydropower by constructing a 45 kilometer, 132-kilovolt double-circuit transmission line from Patrind to Mansehra, and two 132-kilovolt line bays at Mansehra substation.
-This initiative was a vital part of the larger Patrind Hydropower Project, a run-of-river hydroelectricity power generation plant built between the Kunhar and Jhelum Rivers.
+CDM Smith also provided monitoring and inspection services for the construction of a 45 kilometer, 132-kilovolt double-circuit transmission line from Patrind to Mansehra, and two 132-kilovolt line bays at Mansehra substation.
+This initiative, funded by USAID/Pakistan was a vital part of the larger private sector support to connect Patrind Hydropower Project (constructed in the private sector), a run-of-river power generation plant built between the Kunhar and Jhelum Rivers.
 This line transfers 147 MW of electricity generated at the Patrind power station to the national grid, and spare capacity can also be transferred to grid stations in the provinces of Khyber Pakhtunkhwa and Punjab on an as-needed basis.
-As it stands today, several communities in this area do not have access to electricity after the 2005 Kashmir earthquake that left millions homeless, destroying already fragile infrastructure.
-Benefitting 2 million people, this accessibility to electricity facilitates the establishment of “cottage industries."
+Several communities in this area did not have access to electricity after the 2005 earthquake that left millions homeless and destroying already fragile infrastructure.
+The project will ultimately benefit 2 million people and support industrial growth including the establishment of cottage industries in the region.

-The variety of EIMS completed and ongoing activities across the country are expected to facilitate generation and transmission of over 1500 MW of renewable energy to Pakistan’s national grid through sustainable, green energy infrastructure projects benefitting an estimated 16.72 million people.
+Completed and ongoing activities across the country are expected to facilitate generation and transmission of over 485 MW of renewable energy to Pakistan’s national grid through sustainable, green energy infrastructure estimated to benefit near 4.5 million people.
 "CDM Smith is proud to be part of these initiatives to increase the country’s power generation capacity through reliable and sustainable sources.
 Increasing power generation will help increase industrial production, reduce carbon emissions, and will ultimately contribute to economic stabilization of Pakistan," said Mohammad Tufail, chief of party and project manager.

 International Development Projects and Insights